CodosaurusLLC/CodosaurusLLC.github.io/_includes/cfp-list-blurb.md

 This is a list of CfPs
 (Calls for Papers/Presentations/Participation/etc.)
 that I know of,
-closing within the next two weeks.&nbsp;
+closing within the next 30 days.&nbsp;
-It is updated approximately every week
+It is updated as I add CfPs I find out about, plus some extra "CfP-hunting" approximately every week
 (usually on Tuesday afternoon), so nothing should fall through the cracks.&nbsp;
-There are usually about ten to twenty, but highly variable.&nbsp;
+There are usually about twenty to forty, but highly variable.&nbsp;
 It is an extract of a much larger list that I maintain on behalf of